zammad/zammad-user-documentation/advanced/macros.rst

    :alt: Screencast showing how to run macros via overviews.

 .. note:: ☝️ **There's just one difference...**
-   When running a macro from the ticket view, Zammad may automatically open the next ticket (or close the current one, or just stay on it), depending on how the macro was set up.
+   When running a macro from the ticket detail view, Zammad may automatically open the next ticket (or close the current one, or just stay on it), depending on how the macro was set up.
 When running it from the overviews page, Zammad will always stay on the overviews page.